Manor House, Hackney/Haringey

 The station’s subsurface layout was by Charles Holden, who was responsible for much of the architecture on the extended Piccadilly line.

 Opened in 1932, Manor House is the only one of Holden’s stations that does not include structures at street level, though the large booking hall (shown in the photograph above) broke new ground in assisting passenger flow; Holden described it as “an experiment in streamlined planning.”

 The station gave Hackney its first tube connection, albeit at a remote corner of the borough, and this was a significant factor in the London County Council’s decision to compulsorily purchase a great swathe of land here for the construction of the Woodberry Down estate.
 The outbreak of war halted the estate’s development, which was not finally completed until 1962.

-The Manor House pub, which had been undergoing a steady decline, closed at the end of the last century and an organically inclined foodstore presently occupies the ground floor.
+The Manor House pub, which had been undergoing a steady decline, closed at the end of the last century and an organically inclined foodstore presently occupies most of the ground floor.

 Postal district: N4